 The dedication skill is a prerequisite for every other religious skill.
 By taking the dedication skill, you can also choose to begin play dedicated to one of the Seven Virtues.
 Priests who are not dedicated to one of the Seven Virtues are called "Priests of the Way".
 They can still use all the religious skills but their ability to use the anointing, consecration, and hallow skills are significantly limited.

 Some religious skills place auras on people, places, or objects.
 These ceremonies create roleplaying effects that can affect how someone plays their character.
-The auras a priest can choose from are determined by their dedication - if they are dedicated to Ambition for example they can only use their the skills they have to create auras of Ambition.
+The auras a priest can choose from are determined by their dedication.
+For example, if they are dedicated to Ambition they can only use their skills to create auras of Ambition.

 Using a religious skill is usually referred to as "performing a ceremony."